leveveaudrey/POOLSEQ-analysis-of-polymorphism/README.md

 This python code is for a machine with 6 CPU and memory of 10gb.
 No specific python library is required. it's work with the file pop.txt, the vcf files, the files with annotated sites (lyrata_filter_NS.csv and lyrata_filter_S.csv) and the bed files with coordonates of candidate genes.

-To run the example, use python poolseq_Genetic_population_program without modification of parameter
+To run the example ERR1822668, unzip files and use python poolseq_Genetic_population_program without modification of parameter

 CAREFUL:
 1) the name of the vcf files must be "GATK_HC_"<name of pop>".vcf"
 2) the name of the csv files with depth by position obtained with samtools must be <name of pop>"_depth.csv"